2016 EAS Faculty and Staff

 Students who yearn to understand and discover the world beyond the U.S. borders, the Internet, or popular culture should consider the language program at Oberlin.
 One of the largest and most diverse academic programs at the college is the East Asian Studies Program.
 Its ties to China date to the late 19th century when graduates began to study and work there.
 More recently, students from China, Japan, and Korea have come to Oberlin to pursue a liberal arts education in an environment that celebrates East Asian languages, cultures, and history.

 East Asian studies is one of the oldest interdisciplinary programs at the college.
-Majors take courses in Chinese, Japanese, or Korean language, and East Asian history, literature, religion, art history, politics, and anthropology.
+Majors take courses in Chinese or Japanese language, or Korean studies, and East Asian history, cinema, linguistics, literature, religion, art history, politics, and anthropology.
 Many students double major, pairing the program with biology, music, neuroscience, or chemistry.

 Globalization is strengthening our ties with such Asian countries as Japan and China.
 East Asian studies majors ready themselves through coursework, intense language study, internships, fellowships, and special projects.
 Majors take two years of language study and five levels of Japanese and Chinese, all of which produces students who are well versed in non-Western cultures and proficient in a language of the region.